MannuPannu/estimatetime/README.md

 3. npm start

 *** TODO ***
-- Make two pages and add routing
+- Create server part for node and socketio